 A catalogue terminal for items in the Library is located near the Enquiry Desk.
 The online catalogue is also accessible via the College website homepage.
-Items may be borrowed from the Reading Room and the Lower Library: Ioan rules are published in the Library Guide, and are also available via the library web pages.
+Items may be borrowed from the Reading Room and the Lower Library: loan rules are published on the Library's web pages.
 Fines are levied for overdue items.
 Items borrowed over the vacation are due back on the first day of the following Full Term.
 The University Card is required when borrowing items.
 Two self-checkout kiosks can be found in the Catalogue Room.
 A small computer room is available for student use on the first floor of the Library; use of all computers in the Library is governed by the same regulations with respect to the General Data Protection Regulations 2018 and to intellectual property mentioned in section 5.
 Printing and scanning facilities are also available.

-Further information about the Library is published annually in the Library Guide, copies of which are distributed to all new members of the College.
-The Library Guide is also available on the library web pages.
+Further information about the Library is published on the Library's web pages and is regularly updated.
 Readers will be required to pay for loss of, or damage to, items for which they are responsible.
 Smoking, including e-cigarettes, is not allowed.
 Eating is not allowed in the Library, but bottled water is permitted and a water cooler is provided in the Library entrance.